-The formal term for this is Attrition, where your upper and lower teeth clench and grind together causing wear-and-tear.
+The formal term for this is Attrition, where your upper and lower teeth clench and grind together causing wear and tear.
 This is what’s known as Bruxism, which is a common habit that only occurs during sleep.
 If you’re stressed or anxious, you’ll suffer from facial pain and headaches which are symptoms of teeth grinding.
 Wear-and-tear plays a part in weakening your enamel.
-Read on below to learn more about wear-and-tear.
+Read on below to learn more about wear and tear.

 Wear and Tear

-Wear-and-tear is formally known as abrasion, which is the process scraping or wearing away your teeth.
+Wear-and-tear is formally known as abrasion, which is the process of scraping or wearing away your teeth.
 This happens naturally through teeth grinding.
 Although it can also occur when you brush too hard with your toothbrush, or you’re using a hard toothbrush.
 Abrasion also occurs if you bite down on hard surfaces.
 You’re feeding harmful properties to your enamel and cracks in teeth expose your teeth to discolouration.

 There are many foods that contain acidic properties that attack your teeth.
-Not only through the food you eat, but certain medical conditions such as acid reflux, a condition where stomach acid builds up from the esophagus, bulimia and aspirin tablets can also impact your oral health.
+Not only through the food, you eat, but certain medical conditions such as acid reflux, a condition where stomach acid builds up from the esophagus, bulimia and aspirin tablets can also impact your oral health.
 You need to maintain a strong oral routine so that your enamel stays as strong as possible.

-To ensure that your enamel continues to keep your teeth strong and clean, ensure that you maintain a strong oral routine that comprises of a balanced diet full of calcium and phosphate, regular brushing and flossing twice a day, booking oral check-ups, avoid smoking, avoid alcohol and ensure your mouth stays clean from food debris.
+To ensure that your enamel continues to keep your teeth strong and clean, ensure that you maintain a strong oral routine that comprises a balanced diet full of calcium and phosphate, regular brushing and flossing twice a day, booking oral check-ups, avoid smoking, avoid alcohol and ensure your mouth stays clean from food debris.
 A weak oral routine is a major culprit for enamel erosion.